rkarim2/cugraph_SLPA/cpp/src/community/README.md

 At the time of writing the testing file is broken and won't work for any of the hash table implementations as it requires a different version of CuCollections that is currently a PR. https://github.com/NVIDIA/cuCollections/tree/e904dca1dc349c7f83b6bf07dfd03048381be869/include/cuco

-the compile command for the hash table implementations is: nvcc -arch=sm_80 --expt-relaxed-constexpr --extended-lambda -I /home/sanilr/cuco_wshared/include/ -O3 hashtablev4_updatememonly_thrust_SLPA.cu
+the compile command for the hash table implementations is: nvcc -arch=sm_80 --expt-relaxed-constexpr --extended-lambda -I /home/sanilr/cuco_wshared/include/ -O3 SLPA_hashtable.cu

- Please use cuda 11.7 or greater as previous versions of nvcc don't like the templates and will complain with 100s of error messages.
+** Please use cuda 11.7 or greater as previous versions of nvcc don't like the templates and will complain with 100s of error messages. **

 # Louvain and Related Clustering Algorithms